Stecker Machine Blog

 2. Demand Detailed Project Management

-When parts are in the design phase, the team works with the customer to provide print feedback for machinability, geometric dimensioning and tolerancing (GD&T), and guidance so the part is as cost-effective as it can be.
+In the design phase, the team works with the customer to provide print feedback for machinability, geometric dimensioning and tolerancing (GD&T), and guidance so the part is as cost-effective as it can be.
 Customers also get valuable input on machining designs prior to launch, including design review and advanced product quality planning (APQP) meetings.

 3. Consider the Importance of Part Tolerances